 Difference between Commercial debt collection (business debt) and Individual debt collection (consumer debt)

-One may think, a debt is a debt, then why do we classify it as a Commercial or Individual debt.
+One may think, a debt is a debt, then why do we classify it as a Commercial or a Consumer (or Individual) debt.
 Here are the main reasons.

 1. Fair Debt Collection Practices Act (FDCPA): These are comprehensive guidelines which the U.S. government has specified for collection agencies that must be followed while collecting the debt.
 The strict laws of FDCPA, attempts to protect debtors from any illegal harassment techniques by a debt collector to a large extent.
 Some states have their own set of laws but largely follow the federal FDCPA version.
 There are additional laws what may be applicable, ex: Health Insurance Portability and Accountability Act (HIPAA), Fair Credit Reporting Act (FCRA), Telephone Consumer Protection Act (TCPA) and Service members Civil Relief Act (SCRA).